mylinhlethien/voicebot-ibm/README.md

-# Node.js Hello World Sample
+# Voicebot using IBM Watson services

-This application demonstrates a simple, reusable Node.js web application based on the Express framework.
+This application demonstrates a voicebot using IBM Watson services, on a Node.js web application based on the Express framework.

 ## Run the app locally